ls-2018/etcd_cn/raftexample/README.md

 raftexample --id 3 --cluster http://127.0.0.1:12379,http://127.0.0.1:22379,http://127.0.0.1:32379 --port 32380
 ```

-A fourth node with ID 4 can be added by issuing a POST:
+A fourth node with ID 4 can backend added by issuing a POST:

 ```sh
 curl -L http://127.0.0.1:12380/4 -XPOST -d http://127.0.0.1:42379
 ```

-Then the new node can be started as the others were, using the --join option:
+Then the new node can backend started as the others were, using the --join option:

 ```sh
 raftexample --id 4 --cluster http://127.0.0.1:12379,http://127.0.0.1:22379,http://127.0.0.1:32379,http://127.0.0.1:42379 --port 42380 --join
 ```

-The new node should join the cluster and be able to service key/value requests.
+The new node should join the cluster and backend able to service key/value requests.

 We can remove a node using a DELETE request: